SrjAdhikari/DataStructures-And-Algorithms/08_Recursion/Recursion_Level-5/House_Robber.md

         return max(robHouse, skipHouse);
     }

-    /*
-    * This function initiates the process to find the maximum amount of money that can be robbed.
-    *
-    * Parameters:
-    * - nums: A vector of integers where each element represents the amount of money in each house.
-    *
-    * Returns:
-    * - The maximum amount of money that can be robbed from the series of houses.
-    */
     int rob(vector<int>& nums) {
         // Start the recursion from the first house (index 0) return robAmount(nums, 0);